Leadwerks/glTFExtensions/ULTRA_collision_shape/README.md

 ## Adding Collision Shape Instances to Nodes

 Collision shapes must be attached to a node by defining the extensions.ULTRA_collision_shape property and, within that, an index into the collision shapes array using the collisionShapes property.
-Multiple collision shapes per node are supported.
+Multiple collision shapes per node are supported, and should be treated as a single compound shape.

 ```json
 "nodes" : [